DelazJ/QGIS-Documentation/docs/user_manual/introduction/general_tools.rst

 The :guilabel:`View` can be set as **Tree**, **Table** or **Graph**.
 'Table' and 'Graph' views can only be set for raster layers.

-The identify tool allows you to |checkbox|:guilabel:`Auto open form`.
-If checked, each time a single feature is identified, a form opens showing its attributes.
-This is a handy way to quickly edit a feature's attributes.

 Other functions can be found in the context menu of the identified item.
 For example, from the context menu you can:

-* View the feature form
+* |formView| View the feature form
 * Zoom to feature
 * Copy feature: Copy all feature geometry and attributes
 * Toggle feature selection: Add identified feature to selection
 * Copy attribute value: Copy only the value of the attribute that you click on
 * Copy feature attributes: Copy the attributes of the feature
-* Clear result: Remove results in the window
+* Clear results: Remove results in the window
 * Clear highlights: Remove features highlighted on the map
 * Highlight all
 * Highlight layer